Byleth: The Demon of Incest: Release

 Byleth: The Demon of Incest was distributed theatrically in Italy by Panta Cinematografica on 31 May 1972 with a running time of 95 minutes.
 A film poster for the Italian release's poster featured very similar art to Il sesso della strega.

 On its release in Germany in 1975 as Trio der Lust, the film was significantly different: its running time was 81 minutes, removed dialogues scenes and had more female nudity including actress Caterina Chiani who appears in many Italian softcore pornography films in the 1970s.
 Both the German and Italian DVD releases of the film contain the German version of the film.
 Severin Films announced a blu-ray of the film for October 29, 2019 featuring a 2k scan from the negative elements that had been discovered in a Madrid lab vault.

 Reception

-From a retrospective review, critic and film historian Roberto Curti stated that "apart from the emphasis on nudity [...] there is little to recommend in Byleth." noting a "muddled and slow moving" plot and the films very low budget.
-Curti noted the acting in the film, stating that Mark Damon "gives one of the worst performances in the history of Italian horror" and that he was constantly doubled in the film except for the last scene.
+From retrospective reviews, critic and film historian Roberto Curti states that "apart from the emphasis on nudity [...] there is little to recommend in Byleth", noting a "muddled and slow moving" plot and the film's very low budget.
+Discussing the acting in the film, Curti points out that Mark Damon "gives one of the worst performances in the history of Italian horror" and that he was constantly doubled in the film, except for the last scene.
+Jonathan Rigby found it to be "a handsomely appointed, and commendably brief, item" to which Savona "brings a great deal of elegance and poise [...]
+In fact, there's a bit too much poise; not a great deal happens and the going is slow."
+He concedes that "there are some artful highlights [...] [in which] Savona works up a bewitching atmosphere," but points out that the ending is "a damp squib".